GEMDAT-repos/gemdat-dissemination/README.md

-# duqtools dissemination
+# gemdat dissemination

-In this repository you can find the dissemination materials of [duqtools](https://github.com/duqtools/duqtools)
+In this repository you can find the dissemination materials of [gemdat](https://github.com/gemdat-repos/gemdat)